 Real-time data is used for immediate analytics and business decisions.
-The most immediate data available to a big data analytics engine is data that is streamed (pushed) to it, such as tweets, web clicks, emails, transactional data from an operational system (for example, when sent by a data replication engine), and customer calls.
+The most immediate data available to a big data analytics engine is data that is streamed (pushed) to it, such as tweets, web clicks, emails, and customer calls.
 Other real-time data must be pulled from its sources, such as Facebook posts, news stories, and blogs.

 Real-time data is characterized primarily by velocity and variety.
 Real-time data arrives in a variety of formats, and the big data analytics engine must be able to parse and process all of the real-time data that is presented to it with minimal processing delays.